 Faculty is essential to Eastern's academic mission.
-Eastern selects the most qualified faculty available, and commits to providing the resources and the support assuring academic integrity.
-Precise qualifications vary among degrees, but normal minimum requirements are a Master's degree with a minimum of 18 graduate credit hours in the subject matter for non-technical, transferable disciplines, and a Bachelor's degree and five years relevant work experience in the discipline for technical areas.
+Eastern selects the most qualified faculty available and commits to providing the resources and support to ensure academic integrity.
+Precise qualifications vary among degrees, but normal minimum requirements are a Master's degree with a minimum of 18 graduate credit hours in the subject matter for non-technical, transferable disciplines, and a Bachelor's degree and five years of relevant work experience in the discipline for technical areas.

-An adjunct faculty member is appointed to teach a particular course or courses, on a part-time basis for one or more terms.
+An adjunct faculty member is appointed to teach a particular course or courses part-time for one or more terms.
 The College can, but is not required to renew such appointments for additional terms.
 The number of terms an adjunct faculty may be employed is unlimited.
-However, the total number of credit hours permitted per term is restricted to nine credit hours, as referenced in BP 3.16 at https://easternwy.edu/wp-content/uploads/BP-3.16.pdf.
+However, the total number of credit hours permitted per term is restricted to nine credit hours, as referenced in BP 3.16 at https://easternwv.edu/wp-content/uploads/BP-3.16.pdf.